Executive Assistant to the Vice President of Advancement

 Cover Letter, Resume

 Reporting to the Vice President for Advancement, the Executive Assistant provides advanced, diversified, and confidential executive-level administrative support to the Vice President.
 This position manages the daily operations of the Office of the Vice President for Advancement and assists the Vice President in the oversight, operations, and administration of the Advancement Division.
-It regularly requires exercise of independent judgment and a comprehensive knowledge of the College, its programs and personnel, and the issues it faces.
-The position also serves as the Assistant Secretary to the Foundation Board of Trustees.
+The position requires an individual with a high level of initiative, exceptional organization, communication skills and adaptability to a dynamic and fast-paced environment.
+The position provides the opportunity to manage budgets and projects, lead special assignments and continue building the infrastructure of a growing College and division.
+Strong interpersonal skills and the ability to problem solve and work independently in a team-oriented environment are essential to the position.
+The position regularly requires exercise of independent judgment and a comprehensive knowledge of the College, its programs and personnel, and the issues it faces.
+The position also serves in keeping meeting minutes as the Assistant Secretary to the Foundation Board of Trustees.

 - Provide professional representation of the Vice President's office, exercising judgment and discretion in responding to or initiating internal or external contacts - addressing issues independently without direct supervision.